jschmid/couchbase-chat/CBL_report.md

 * User and roles are given access to channels by the sync function
   * Once *one* document gives access to a channel, the user/role has access to every document in the channel
 * The sync function is executed for each new revision of a document.
 The channels can therefore change for every new revision
-* Once a document is deleted, the access rights it has given to users/roles are revoked.
-(See [this thread](https://groups.google.com/d/msg/mobile-couchbase/scBfRI7eeIA/JWd_K4QLyDUJ)).
-If multiple documents give access to a channel, the rights are not revoked.
 * When the sync function validates a newly deleted document, it has to take care that all the properties have been removed.
 The function should treat deletions specially.

+### Be extra careful when deleting a document that gives access to channels

+Once a document is deleted, the access rights it has given to users/roles are revoked.
+If multiple documents give access to a channel, the rights are not revoked.

+This means that when a document giving accesses is deleted, **no** document in the related channels will not be replicated to the users.
+This also means that the users will not be able to see that this particular document has been deleted (since they are not in the channel anymore).

+There are multiple solutions to this:

+* Put documents that give accesses and can be deleted in at least two channels.
+When the document is deleted it will stay in another channel which the users still have access and will see the deletion
+* Create a "hardcoded" channel and give access to it to users using the sync gateway config file or the REST API.
+Doing this will prevent having channels that "disappear" when a document is deleted

+See [this thread](https://groups.google.com/d/msg/mobile-couchbase/scBfRI7eeIA/JWd_K4QLyDUJ) and [this pull request](https://github.com/jschmid/couchbase-chat/pull/11) talking about a specific problem I had when developing the chat application.

 ## Do not access Couchbase directly